panma68/NoteTaking_Project/README.md

 It has simple functionallity like:
 1. Add note.
 2. Delete note. (with ID).
-3. Search note. (with title name).
+3. Search note. (with title name, will return all notes that match the substring of the search value).
 4. List all notes.
+5. Update note.()

 **Command-line** usage example:
 -